mff-uk/dataspecer/content/en/docs/projects/genapp.md

 1. Clone dataspecer repository using `git clone`.
 2. After cloning the mono repository, local config files should be created.
 Please see individual applications or packages what to do.
 3. Navigate to the mono repository root directory and install all packages using `npm install`.
-4. To be able to run the application prototype, the backend service and dataspecer manager application have to be built:
+4. To be able to generate an application prototype, the backend service and Dataspecer manager application have to be built:
    1. Please refer to [backend service documentation](https://github.com/mff-uk/dataspecer/blob/main/services/backend/README.md) or run the following commands:
       ```
       npx turbo run build --filter=backend